owagner/hm2mqtt/README.md

 Changelog
 ---------
+* 0.11 - 2015/03/14 - owagner
+  - include "hm_unit" and "hm_enum" in published messages, when applicable
 * 0.10 - 2015/03/09 - owagner
   - do not call InetAddress.getLocalHost() when a local host is specified via hm.localhost, as this triggers an exception on the CCU2